 WRBC’s Code of Ethics and Business Conduct requires all employees to work with others, including all business partners and clients, with trust, respect and integrity.
 In accordance with the Code, relations with HMRC must be conducted with respect and professional courtesy and must always reinforce and contribute positively to the Company’s reputation.
 All tax returns should be filed, together with any corresponding payments, by their due dates and full cooperation should be provided to HMRC on a timely basis.

 Management of the UK Group’s relationship with HMRC, including in relation to tax enquiries and business risk reviews, is the responsibility of the UK tax team, with support as necessary required to be provided by the relevant non-tax personnel within the relevant business unit as well by WRBC tax in relation to group matters.

-The WRBC UK Group considers that the publication of the above tax strategy complies with its duty under Part 2 of Schedule 19 of the Finance Act 2016.
+The WRBC UK Group considers that the publication of the above tax strategy complies with its duty for the financial year ending 31 December 2018 under Part 2 of Schedule 19 of the Finance Act 2016.